igormamus1703/reactExp/README.md

 # reactExp

-primeiro navague até a pasta do backend:
+primeiro navegue até a pasta do backend:

 cd backend